 There are four components of successful intelligence: analytical, creative, practical intelligence, and wisdom or emotional intelligence.
 It is not enough to possess the components.
 One must also know when and how to use these components in order to be effective and responsible.

 Have you ever been called ‘book smart?’
 If so, you were being complimented on your analytical intelligence.
 Analytical intelligence, also called componential intelligence, refers to your ability to problem-solve, process information effectively, and complete academic tasks.
 People with high analytical intelligence perform well on traditional IQ tests (i.e., Stanford-Binet scales), college admission exams (i.e., Scholastic Assessment Test), and school exams (i.e. math quizzes).
 They are skilled at critical thinking and analytical thinking.
 People with high analytical intelligence can examine problems from multiple points of view.

 Creative intelligence is our ability to call upon existing knowledge and skills to effectively handle new and unusual situations.
 Because creative intelligence involves using past experiences, it is also called experiential intelligence.
 People with high creative intelligence have great insight, imagination, and are able to formulate new ideas.
 For example, painters are often able to use their imagination to paint original artwork.
 Unlike analytical intelligence, creative intelligence is often overlooked by intelligence tests.

-Practical or contextual Intelligence, is our ability to translate analytical insights and creative expressions into a form that helps to adept to the environment or form it in such a way that it helps us to achieve our own chosen goals in life.
+Practical or contextual Intelligence is our ability to translate analytical insights and creative expressions into a form that helps to adapt to the environment or form it in such a way that it helps us to achieve our own chosen goals in life.
 Through the three processes of adaptation, shaping, and selection, individuals create an ideal fit between themselves and their environment.
 This type of intelligence is often referred to as “street smarts.”